gazebosim/gz-transport/docs/installation/installation.rst

         cmake -DCMAKE_INSTALL_PREFIX=/home/$USER/local ../

-b.
-Debug mode: This will generate code with debug symbols.
+B. Debug mode: This will generate code with debug symbols.
 Ignition Transport will run slower, but you'll be able to use GDB.

 .. code-block:: bash

         cmake -DCMAKE_BUILD_TYPE=Debug ../

 The output from ``cmake ../`` may generate a number of errors and warnings about missing packages.
 You must install the missing packages that have errors and